zanderle/tutorial/en/html/README.md

 - `<ul><li>first item</li><li>second item</li></ul>` makes a list, just like this one!
 - `<div></div>` defines a section of the page

-Here's an example of a full template:
+Here's an example of a full webpage:

 ```html
 <html>